1.5 meters distance only works if the air is moist enough.

 First of all, what is the difference between a virus and a bacterium?

 A bacterium is a living organism and grows by dividing itself.
-A virus is not a living organism and is made up of RNA or DNA.
+A virus is not a living organism and consists of RNA or DNA.
 A virus actually works just like a computer virus: it enters your body like a virus enters your computer's operating system.
-There it gives commands to change things.
-If a virus enters your mucous membrane through your nose/throat, you can compare this to a virus going through the firewall.
+There it issues commands to change things.
+If a virus enters your mucosa through your nose/throat, you can compare it to a virus going through the firewall.
 Sometimes the firewall can stop the virus like a snotty nose or throat also sometimes manages to stop a virus.
-The deeper the virus penetrates your mucous membranes, and then gets into your vulnerable lungs, the more damage it can do because the firewall is no longer as strong here.
+The deeper the virus penetrates your mucous membranes, and then gets into your vulnerable lungs, the more damage it can do because the firewall here is no longer as strong.

 Once the virus is through the mucosa, it can attach itself to the cells like a usb stick, with its spikes.
 You can think of this spike, of protein as a kind of garden hose that attaches itself to the cells.
-From that moment on the virus can give the cells a command.
+From then on, the virus can start giving the cells a command.
 For example, to start dividing.
-From the moment the cells are infected by the virus, they will start giving instructions to other cells.
+From the moment the cells are infected with the virus, those cells start giving orders to other cells.
 This is called replication.
 And so the virus spreads in your body and more and more cells become infected.

 What is the difference between influenza and corona.

 The coronavirus has an incubation period of 5 to 6 days, this is because it is a new virus and our body does not recognize it yet.
 Because of this, it takes longer for the body to show a reaction.
-That's why people stay around longer as with a flu virus, without knowing it; however, 2 to 3 days before you have symptoms you are already contagious.
+This is why people stay around longer like a flu virus without knowing about it; however, 2 to 3 days before you have symptoms you are already contagious.

 Most are sick for 2 to 3 weeks, after which it can still go wrong and you end up in the hospital.
-In the worst case, people die and this is on average 5 weeks after the first symptoms of illness.
+In the worst cases, people die, and this is on average 5 weeks after the first symptoms of illness.

 So there are 3 transmission routes:

-- Via small droplets (aerosols): therefore we need to humidify and ventilate the air.
+3. Via small droplets (aerosols): this is why we need to humidify and ventilate the air.

 Humidity is needed for 1.5 meters to be safe.

-Air can only hold a limited amount of moisture, with the amount of moisture depending on the temperature.
+Air can contain only a limited amount of moisture, with the amount of moisture depending on temperature.

-We usually only see that moisture (water vapor) is contained when it cools down and the windows fog up.
+We usually only notice that moisture (water vapor) is contained when it cools and the windows fog up.
 Colder air can contain less water vapor than warmer air.

 Our lungs, throat and nose are moist, and the virus droplets that are there if one is infected contain a relatively large amount of water.
-As a result, it is relatively large and heavy and therefore falls to the ground within 1.5 meters.
-Therefore, we must keep the 1.5 meters distance to avoid contamination.
+This makes it relatively large and heavy and therefore falls to the ground within 1.5 meters.
+Therefore, we must keep the 1.5 meters distance to avoid infection.

-At the moment when the air is very dry, a large virus droplet, which can contain as many as 100,000 water droplets, can snap.
+At the moment when the air is very dry, a large virus droplet, which may contain as many as 100,000 water droplets, can burst.
 Then it becomes very light and starts to float.

-When the moisture outside is as moist as your breath, then the water has nowhere to go and the big drop falls to the ground.
-When it is dry, then the water droplet bursts and enters the air, where it can spread.
-Ventilating is then not even sufficient anymore.
-So it is more important to keep the humidity high so that there are no or less infected small virus particles in the air.
+When the moisture outside is as humid as your breath, the water has nowhere to go and then the big drop falls to the ground.
+When it is dry then the water drop breaks up and gets into the air, where it can spread.
+Ventilation is then not even always enough anymore.
+So it is more important to keep the humidity high so there are no or fewer infected small virus particles in the air.

 3 What else can we do to reduce corona infections?

-Also, the heating is on more and more from which the air becomes dry and it is necessary that you humidify even more.
+Also, the heating is on more and more of which the air becomes dry and it is necessary that you humidify even more.
 The smaller your space, the less you need to humidify.
-The larger the room, the larger the humidifier needs to be.
+The larger the room, the larger the humidifier should be.

-Opening a window often does not help enough to increase the humidity in the house: the outside air in winter can actually be colder and therefore drier than the air inside.are and therefore drier than the air inside.
-To increase humidity in the house, aids are often used.
-For example, a container with water or a wet tea towel near the heater.
-However, these tools do not help enough to reach the optimal humidity of about 50%.
+Opening a window often does not help enough to increase the humidity in the house: the outside air in winter can actually be colder and therefore drier than inside.are and therefore drier than the air inside.
+Tools are often used to increase humidity in the home.
+For example, a bowl of water or wet tea towel near the heater.
+However, these aids do not help enough to achieve the optimal humidity of about 50%.

 A safe margin for relative humidity depends on the (room) temperature.